 How It Works

-Since 1973, California Environmental Voters has released our annual California Environmental Scorecard, which grades the California Legislature and Governor on their environmental and climate actions from the prior legislative year.
-For over 50 years, the Scorecard has served as a key educational, transparency, and accountability resource for voters to get an insider’s view on how well their elected representatives are truly acting on climate.
+Since 1973, California Environmental Voters has released the annual California Environmental Scorecard, grading the California Legislature and California leadership (Governor, Pro-Tem, and Speaker) on their environmental and climate actions from the prior legislative year.

 How Legislators Are Scored